Symphony No. 9 (Beethoven): Form

 Beethoven changes the usual pattern of Classical symphonies in placing the scherzo movement before the slow movement (in symphonies, slow movements are usually placed before scherzi).
 This was the first time he did this in a symphony, although he had done so in some previous works, including the String Quartet Op.
 18 no. 5, the "Archduke" piano trio Op.
 97, the Hammerklavier piano sonata Op.
-106. And Haydn, too, had used this arrangement in a number of his own works such as the String Quartet No. 30 in E♭ major, as did Mozart in three of the Haydn Quartets and the G minor String Quintet.
+106. Haydn too had used this arrangement in a number of his own works such as the String Quartet No. 30 in E♭ major, as did Mozart in three of the Haydn Quartets and the G minor String Quintet.

 I. Allegro ma non troppo, un poco maestoso

 The first movement is in sonata form without an exposition repeat.
 It begins with open fifths (A and E) played pianissimo by tremolo strings.
 The opening, with its perfect fifth quietly emerging, resembles the sound of an orchestra tuning up, steadily building up until the first main theme in D minor at bar 17.